mbcollins2/portfolio/src/portfolio/templates/pages/projects/fantasy_football_power_rankings.md

 This post will walk through the development process and share some lessons learned.

-_Note: This post focuses on creating a web app to automate the prompt engineering process._
-_An easy future enhancement would be to pass this prompt to an LLM API programmatically using a tool such as LangChain._
+_Note: This post focuses on creating a web app to automate the RAG and prompt engineering portions of an application.
+An easy future enhancement would be to pass this prompt to an LLM API programmatically using a tool such as LangChain._

 <br>